 4. 49% of high-performing employees list good relations with colleagues as one of the reasons they stay with their employer.

-Good relations with colleagues are the main reason high performers remain with their employers.
+Good relations with colleagues are the main reason many employees remain with their employers.
 Almost half of those surveyed listed this as one of the primary reasons behind them not switching jobs.
-Good salary, interesting work, good working conditions, and job security were also commonly listed.
+Good salary, interesting work, good working conditions, and job security are also listed as important.

-5. Only 38% of US employers offer paid parental leave.
+5. Only 19% of US employers offer paid family leave.

 7. 91% of millennials expect to stay less than three years with the same employer.

-Job retention rates for young adults suggest the millennial population has low expectations when it comes to their employers.
-The majority of them don’t expect to stick around for long.
-Considering that they are the largest part of the US workforce, employers might need to hear their demands.
+Job retention rates for young adults suggest that the millennial population has low expectations regarding their employers.
+The majority of them don’t expect to stay for long.
+Considering that they are the most significant part of the US workforce, employers might need to hear their demands.

 9. Employees stay longer with a company now than they did 25 years ago.

 In 1983, the average employee turnover was around 3.5 years.
-Today’s average employee stays with the same company for 5.1 years, employee retention statistics show.
+Today, an average employee stays with the same company for 5.1 years, employee retention statistics show.